 The Crown is required to prove that you not only resisted an officer engaged in a lawful arrest, but that you intended to resist them.
 While the Crown must prove beyond a reasonable doubt that you committed the offence, you may bear some responsibility in raising certain defences at trial.

 The availability and strength of any defence depends entirely on the specific facts of your case.
-Our lawyers have significant experience assessing the availability and strengths of various potential defences in resisting arrest cases, as well as presenting any and all available defences to the Court at trial.
+Our lawyers have significant experience assessing potential defences in resisting arrest cases, as well as presenting any and all available defences to the Court at trial.
 Even if you believe that you will be found guilty, it is important that you obtain a legal opinion about defences that may be available to you.

-How can I help defend resisting arrest charges in Toronto?
+How can I help defend resisting arrest charges in Saskatchewan?

-If you have been charged with resisting arrest in Toronto, the following can help your lawyer build a strong defence:
+If you have been charged with resisting arrest in Saskatchewan, the following can help your lawyer build a strong defence:

 - Provide your lawyer with a statement about what happened;